 Table of Contents

-In practice, the Keto Diet consists of consuming less than 50g of carbohydrates per day.
+In practice, the Keto diet consists of consuming less than 50g of carbohydrates per day to reach ketosis.
 For reference, a cup of cooked white rice has 44g of carbs.
 A “normal” diet might involve consuming around 225-325g of carbs per day, so this can be a big change from the way you usually eat.

 Understanding Glucose and Its Role In Your Body